-- ¶ All remain standing while the processions leave during the second organ voluntary. - Prelude and Fugue in B major Op.
-7 no. 3 Dupré - ¶ When the processions have left, members of the congregation may make their way from the building. - Thank you for joining us today for this service.
+- When the processions have left, members of the congregation may make their way from the building. - Thank you for joining us today for this service.
 Please don't forget to contribute to the retiring collection as you leave the Chapel.
 If you would like to make a more considered or sustained financial contribution to help support the life of the Chapel or Choir, the Dean or Director of Music would be delighted to hear from you.